 Aside from accommodating multiple arenas, the BOK Centre has 37 public restrooms which include 12 for men, 16 for women and 9 for families all culminating to a total of 300 toilets and urinals.
 Dressing rooms with wooden lockers, hydrotherapy and workout rooms, a players’ lounge, locker rooms for game officials, and office space for coaches, trainers, and equipment managers are also located within the building.
 14 concession outlets around the building act as small restaurants where people can buy food and beverages.

-The Bank of Oklahoma (BOK) bought the naming rights to the building that is now home to the Tulsa Oilers of the ECHL (East Coast Hockey League).
-It’s a facility that will go on to host several pre-season games for the NBA and tens of games in the college basketball match-ups.
-Even as Tulsa County continues to chase the development goals for Vision 2025, it is difficult not to see the successes that the BOK Centre has brought with it.
-The contemporary facility has tabled a lot of attention; it will get easier and easier to attract both national and regional sporting tournaments to this impressive work by César Pelli.
+The Bank of Oklahoma (BOK) purchased the naming rights for the facility that presently houses the ECHL’s Tulsa Oilers.
+It is a venue that will hold many NBA preseason games as well as tens of collegiate basketball games.
+Even as Tulsa County continues to pursue Vision 2025 development goals, it is difficult not to recognize the BOK Centre’s accomplishments.
+The modern facility has sparked a lot of interest; it will become simpler to attract both national and regional athletic competitions to this excellent work by César Pelli.

 Project Information